Expdotdotdot/Observer-Settings/README.md

 https://github.com/advancedfx/advancedfx

 ## Faceit Coaches
-Use spec_player followed by the player name in "" to spec the player that is not on 0-9
+Use the command --> spec_player <-- followed by the player name in "" to spectate the player that is not on 0-9

 Ex: bind - spec_player "VeryCoolUsername"

-Alternatively, if you are using HLAE you can print the player slots in your console with the command "mirv_deathmsg help players"
+Alternatively, if you are using HLAE, you can print the player slots in your console with this command --> "mirv_deathmsg help players"

 (Note that HLAE counts from 0 so you will have to +1 to the slot number)

-OR just use Chezpuf's very cool rebind tool: https://github.com/Chezpuf/observer-bind-tool
+OR you can use Chezpuf's observer rebind tool: https://github.com/Chezpuf/observer-bind-tool

-OR OR use paper's HLAE fork: https://github.com/papesgit/advancedfx
+OR OR you can use paper's HLAE fork that comes with an overlay: https://github.com/papesgit/advancedfx